Spookyrumble/hma_js1_ca/README.md

 **form.js**
 This was kind of where the fun started for me and where I have spent the most time.
 My validateForm Function became quite big but I am quite pleased with how I solved my idea about the criterias.
 By adding listeners to the inputs and values and wrote if/else statements to show and hide the criteria text on the form itself.
 This however presented a new problem with preventing form default behavior as I had to call the validateForm before submitting it.
-It caused an error but it also stopped the criteria "reading" while typing, so I had to figure out a way to solve this which I couldnt find in our modules.
+It caused an error but it also stopped the criteria "reading" while typing that I wanted to accomplish, so I had to figure out a way to solve this which I could not find in our modules.
 I tried looking in MDN but could not seem to find it there either.
 I solved this by creating a function for the preventDefault() and adding a eventlistener to the form container listening for the submit to happen.
 To be honest.
 I am not all sure why it works but it does.
 The removeMessage function holds a document.reload() method to reset the form when the success message disappears.

-for the checkLength function I decided against the trim() method as it makes no sense to names and addresses trimmed in this context.
+for the checkLength function I decided against the trim() method as it makes no sense to have names and addresses trimmed in this context.
 I did how ever make it just to try it but removed it later.

 After this I wanted to try the lvl 2 of the brief (not going to lie here.
 It was my intention all the way) and make the error/success messages showing up by checking if all criterias were met and displaying the messages accordingly.
 It is a basic if/else statment in short.
 If all of validateForm come back "true" via the checkLength function the createSuccessHtml function is called.
 If "else" the createErrorHtml function is called.
 I also added a shadow highlight to the submit button if error or success.
 In the checkFormBoolean function you will also see a clearIputs function.
 This will clear the inputs if the form is "true" and is submitted.
 If "false" everything will stay written in the inputs for correction purposes and not to mention practical reasons.
+To display the relevant error I made a switch that will check validity and display the relevant unmet input criteria.
+This one I struggled quite a bit with but I am pleased with how I solved it in the end.

 **functions.js**
 To clean things up I played with writing reusable functions and export/import and moved quite a bit of functions over from form.js to functions.js to have them imported instead.